 Travel Survey Methods for the Greater Golden Horseshoe

 The Data Management Group (DMG) within UTTRI hosted a one-day workshop on travel survey methods issues and options for the Greater Golden Horseshoe.
-The workshop, held October 3, 2014 on behalf of the Transportation Information Steering Committee (TISC), provided transportation agencies in the GGA an opportunity to learn about the latest developments in travel survey methods from a distinguished panel of experts in the field and to discuss with their peers options for developing an improved data collection program for the GGH… READ MORE
+The workshop, held October 3, 2014 on behalf of the Transportation Information Steering Committee (TISC), provided transportation agencies in the GGH an opportunity to learn about the latest developments in travel survey methods from a distinguished panel of experts in the field and to discuss with their peers options for developing an improved data collection program for the GGH… READ MORE about the 2014 workshop

 Using Smartphones and Sensor Technologies to Automate the Collection of Travel Data

 This research project tries to answer three questions: